 Contributions and Promises to Give - Contributions, including unconditional promises to give, are recorded in the period made.
 All contributions are available for unrestricted use, unless specifically restricted by the donor.
 An estimate for uncollectible contributions is recorded against contributions.
-Management recorded bad debt expense of \$1,545 for the year ended December 31, 2018.
+Management did not record bad debt expense for the year ended December 31, 2019.